 Saddleback caterpillars roam the east coast of the US, munching on leaves and keeping would-be predators at bay with their flashy coloration.
 Their distinctive saddle-shaped spot surrounded by bright green is a warning that this guy is super toxic.

-The caterpillars are covered in urticating spines, which means they can inject their poison like a needle into anything that gets too close.
+The caterpillars are covered in urticating spines, which means they can inject their venom like a needle into anything that gets too close.
 Their venom can cause symptoms ranging from mild to life-threatening, especially for people with asthma.
 Migraines and stomach pains are common, but more serious symptoms include anaphylactic shock, rupturing of red blood cells, and hemorrhaging.
 It's best you try to avoid these varmints at all costs.

 They are aposematic, meaning their bright orange coloration is a warning that they are unsafe to eat.
 The only ones brave enough to eat the cinnabar moth caterpillar are other cinnabar moth caterpillars, which is probably the most metal case of cannibalism in the animal kingdom.